 ikigai is yet, as Viktor Frankl says, your mission is to discover it.”

 I think the authors got it wrong with this last rule.
-Your ikigai doesn’t have to be one unique talent that drives you.
+Your ikigai doesn’t have to be one unique talent that drives you to share the best of yourself until the very end.
+This contradicts the Japanese perspective of ikigai.
 Japanese author, Ken Mogi describes ikigai as a spectrum, and that you can have several ikigai, anything from enjoying your morning coffee to working towards a life-defining goal.